webpack/webpack.js.org/src/content/guides/caching.md

 ## Conclusion

-Caching can be complicated, but the benefits to our application's users make it worth it.
-Hopefully this guide has given you a good foundation for deploying consistent, cacheable assets.
+Caching can be complicated, but the benefit to application or site users makes it worth the effort.
 See the _Further Reading_ section below to learn more.